Help:Competent Cell Test Kit

 - Pipette tips

 - Thaw competent cells on ice.
-Label one 2.0ml microcentrifuge tube for each concentration and then pre-chill by placing the tubes on ice.
+Label one 1.5 mL microcentrifuge tubes for each transformation and then pre-chill by placing the tubes on ice.

-- Heat-shock the cells by placing into the waterbath for 1 minute.
+- Heat-shock the cells by placing into the waterbath for 45 seconds (no longer than 1 min).
 Be careful to keep the lids of the tubes above the water level, and keep the ice close by.

-- Add 200 µL of SOC media per tube, and incubate at 37°C for 2 hours.
-Prepare the agar plates during this time: label them, and add sterile glass beads if using beads to spread the mixture.
+- Prepare the agar plates during this time: label them, and add sterile glass beads if using beads to spread the mixture.

 - Count the number of colonies on a light field or a dark background, such as a lab bench.
 Use the following equation to calculate your competent cell efficiency.
 If you've done triplicates of each sample, use the average cell colony count in the calculation.